How to Overcome Mediocrity and Finally Stand Out in Life

 But meaningful growth rarely works that way.

-In the beginning, progress often looks almost too small to matter.
+In the beginning, progress often feels almost too small to matter.

 - Results are subtle